CoderJaco/component-command/README.md

 1. GitHub Native
 Command: /component githubnative
-Displays a chat message with a clickable GitHub link, allowing players to explore the associated GitHub profile.
+Displays a chat message with a clickable GitHub link leading to this page.
 Provides information about the item the player is holding.

 2. GitHub Foundation